tarampampam/error-pages/README.md

 - Simple error pages generator, written on Go
 - Single-page error page templates with different designs (located in the [templates](templates) directory)
 - Fast and lightweight HTTP server (written on Go also, with the [FastHTTP][fasthttp] under the hood)
+- HTTP server respects the `Content-Type` HTTP header (and `X-Format`) value and responds with the corresponding format
 - Already generated error pages (sources can be [found here][preview-sources], the **demonstration** is always accessible [here][preview-demo])
-- Lightweight docker image _(~3.5Mb compressed size)_ with all the things described above
+- Lightweight docker image _(~3.7Mb compressed size)_ with all the things described above
+- Ready to integrate with the Traefik and Ingress-nginx

 Also, this project can be used for the [**Traefik** error pages customization](https://doc.traefik.io/traefik/middlewares/http/errorpages/).